jmickey/apptio-challenge/README.md

 Execute the script:

 - `deptool.sh deploy` - Deploy or update the application.
 Terraform is idempotent, so it will only update resources as required.
-Docker also caches layers, so will only push a new image is there are changes.
+Docker also caches layers, so will only push a new image if there are changes.
 A new deployment of the container in ECS is forced as part of the script. **Note**: The service can take 1-2 minutes to start on the first deploy!
 - `deptool.sh kill` - Kill the application and all related infrastructure. **WARNING:** This **WILL** destroy all the infrastructure managed by terraform with *extreme prejudice*.
 There is no confirmation and cancelling it will likely leave your infrastructure in an incomplete state.

 ## Resources

 - **Terraform** - Terraform is used as the infrastucture as code solution for creating and destroying the cloud-based resources.
-Terraform offers a declarative syntax, and is idempoent.
+Terraform offers a declarative syntax, and is idempotent.
 - **AWS** - AWS was the chosen cloud provider.
 I chose this due to having great familiarity with the platform, and better support for Terraform than the alternatives.
 AWS also has a wide feature set and allows for global scalability.
 - **Fargate** - AWS ECS & Fargate offer a simple, easily scalable solution to running applications in the cloud.
 The same image can be run on the developers machine and in production.
 Fargate also requires less overall configuration and management of infrastructure (e.g. EC2 VMs) for a slightly higher cost.